An Adversarial Approach to Structural Estimation: Introduction

-Interestingly, our framework can be viewed as a bridge cast between SMM and MLE.
-When we use logistic regression as the discriminator, the resulting estimator is asymptotically equivalent to optimally\hyp{}weighted SMM.
-When we use the oracle discriminator given by a likelihood ratio, the resulting estimator is equivalent to MLE.
-What is interesting is the middle case, in which the oracle discriminator is not available but a sufficiently rich discriminator capable of approximating it is used.
-We show that, under some conditions, the resulting estimator enjoys the best of both ends: (1) flexibility to choose moments if desired, (2) closed\hyp{}form likelihood not required, (3) asymptotic efficiency as MLE.
-To the best of our knowledge, this is the first work to thoroughly characterize the statistical properties of a GAN\hyp{}based algorithm. \footnote{\citet{t2021} analyzes the performance of GAN in the context of density estimation.} The generality of our theory allows unbounded random variables and discrete models.
+Interestingly, our framework casts a bridge between SMM and MLE.
+When we use a logistic discriminator, the resulting estimator is asymptotically equivalent to optimally\hyp{}weighted SMM (\cref{sec:logistic}).
+When we use the oracle discriminator, the resulting estimator is equivalent to MLE under the condition that the simulation sample size increases faster than the actual sample size.
+Of particular interest is the middle case, in which the oracle discriminator is not available but a sufficiently rich discriminator capable of approximating it is used.
+Under some conditions, the resulting estimator enjoys the desirable properties of both SMM and MLE: the user has the flexibility to choose moments if desired, a closed\hyp{}form likelihood is not required, and the asymptotic efficiency is attained.

+We illustrate the theoretical properties of our estimator in simulations using simple models.
+We show that the curvature of the classification accuracy is comparable to that of the log likelihood function for a suitable choice of discriminator.
+In addition, we show that the estimator can achieve the parametric rate under misspecification, and finally that compared to SMM, the adversarial estimator suffers less from the small sample bias.
+We also showcase the implementation of the method using a Roy Model with two occupations over two time periods.

-Using the adversarial estimation framework, we revisit investigation of the elderly's saving motive in the complex setting of \citet{dfj}.
-Understanding different channels of saving motive is vital in the evaluation of social insurance such as Medicaid.
-Thus, we aim to disentangle three reasons to save: survival risk, medical expense risk, and bequest motive.
-The structural model is a dynamic one where agents face heterogeneous risk by gender, age, health status, and permanent income, and optimize their spending to maximize utility from consumption and bequeathing.
-We carry out adversarial estimation in two specifications: (1) the inputs representing similar identifying variation as \citet{dfj}, (2) the inputs augmented with gender and health evolution.
-We provide suggestive evidence in our data that unexpected changes in the health status provide valuable variation to identify the bequest motive.
-We find that our method uncovers the bequest motive as an important source of saving for the elderly at all levels of the wealth distribution, not only for the rich.
+Using the adversarial estimation framework, we revisit investigation of the elderly's saving motives in \citet{dfj}.
+Understanding different channels of saving motives is vital in evaluating social insurances.
+We aim to disentangle three reasons to save: survival risk, medical expense risk, and bequest motive.
+The structural model is dynamic and agents face heterogeneous risk by gender, age, health status, and permanent income.
+We demonstrate the capacity of adversarial estimation with two specifications: first with the inputs representing similar identifying variation as \citet{dfj}, and second the inputs augmented with gender and health.